Ant Identification & Prevention

 Ants are common pests that live on every continent except Antarctica.
 With over 12,000 species living worldwide ants come in a wide variety of shapes and sizes and have varying feeding and nesting habits.
 These insects are social and live and work together in large groups.

 Ants are common household invaders and are actually closely related to bees and wasps.
 The reproductive members of the colony are winged, while the workers are not.
 Ants have three distinct body regions: the head, thorax, and abdomen.
 They also have antennae.
 Depending on the specific species, ants can range from tiny (⅛ an inch) to large (½ an inch).
 Ants come in a variety of colors, including black, brown, red, and yellow.

-Some of the most common species of ants living in Houston, Texas are pharaoh, fire, and carpenter ants.
+Some of the most common species of ants living in Houston, Texas are carpenter ants, fire ants, and pharaoh ants.